fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 ,

-be sure to use scaling="local"
+be sure to use scaling="local" because the values are

 assumed to be in different units by virtue of having different